titanclass/edfsm/README.md

 In another scenario, events are applied to a provided state.
 This is known as a [Moore](https://en.wikipedia.org/wiki/Moore_machine) state machine.

+Why use state machines in general?
+---

+State machines help you ask the question, what commands or events should I be able process for the current state I'm in...
+They help you model complexity.

+Why edfsm?
+---

+edfsm, and its DSL in particular, help you identify the functions required to handle commands and events given declared states, and strongly type their declarations.
+In short, edfsm is designed to enhance the code quality of your state machine by leveraging the compiler to assert what your declaration of it.

 DSL
 ---